Saving money each month means more money in your pocket.

 8. Don’t Pay For Cable

-We have the T.V.
-Luke has owned since high school and we share a Netflix account with Luke’s family.
+We have the T.V. my husband has owned since high school and we share a Netflix account with his family.
 That’s all we have for TV and it works great for us.

-By avoiding the cable bill, we have been able to save money each month and lower our overall expenses.
+By avoiding a cable bill and other tv subscriptions, we have been able to save money each month and lower our overall expenses.

 9. Meal Plan Each Week